machikolacey/composermlacey/README.md

  ```

-13. If no errors, the terminal will provide the link to the local server.
+13. If no errors, the CLI will provide the link to the local server.
 Click on the link to open the website.

 14. Go to https://your-local-url.com/admin to find out your superuser login is working.